salvo-rs/salvo/README.md

 Salvo is a simple web framework written by rust.
 It is simple to use it to build website, REST API.

 ## Features
-  * Base on hyper, futures 0.3.
+  * Base on hyper, tokio.
   * Easy to write router.

 ## Quick start